LNG on rails – networking fuel

 Smart engineers have come up with solutions for this problem (frankly, is there something engineers won’t solve if money is no issue?) but this comes at a price.

 So LNG will have to be transported in lumps.
-Standardised cargos of LNG that zip zap to wherever it is needed most.
+Standardized cargos of LNG that zip zap to wherever it is needed most.
 That at least is the theory.
-Then comes road transport with lots of weight limits (on European roads at least), expensive and restive drivers (and their unions), fuel cost and weekend driving limits and soon you are at the point of total mental trash.
+Then comes road transport with lots of weight limits (on European roads at least), expensive and restive drivers (and their unions), fuel costs, and weekend driving limits and soon you are at the point of total mental trash.

 The network is there and needs very little upgrading.
 Costs for transport would be minimal compared to the road version.
 Together with a smart form of fluvial LNG transport the old rail tracks of Europe might well be the foundation of a new energy architecture of the continent.

 Let’s talk openly – there were always smarter ways to use our regasification terminals than just converting LNG into gas and squeezing it with all the other gas into a pipeline.
-But monopolies don’t care about more efficient use of what they have – it needed a liberalized energy and transport world in order to crack concrete skulls open and allow for something new.
+But monopolies don’t care about more efficient use of what they have – they need a liberalized energy and transport world to crack concrete skulls open and allow for something new.

 Each data lump is essentially free to search by itself for the most effective and economical way to reach its destiny.
 And as the info is broadband, it does not matter if certain lumps don’t reach their destination as others will jump in and take the slack.

 If we translate this analogy to road transport we have a problem.
-Each lump of road transported LNG needs a lot of intelligence as it absolutely needs to get where it was intended to go.
+Each lump of road-transported LNG needs a lot of intelligence as it needs to get where it was intended to go.
 Drivers will take care that this happens.
-This assures that a particular lump gets where it is needed but its systemically not very flexible.
+This assures that a particular lump gets where it is needed but it is systemically not very flexible.
 And it is very, very expensive as intelligence costs money, a lot more money than the commodity itself in some instances.

-Rail is a much better system as once the LNG is on the iron horses wagons, it can simply be left to the railway companies logistical services.
-They will configure trains in order to fulfill whatever transport contract they have at the time.
-It matters very little if a given train pulls one, two or more wagons more or less each time as the additional effort of the whole train per wagon is negligible.
+Rail is a much better system as once the LNG is on the iron horse wagons, it can simply be left to the railway companies’ logistical services.
+They will configure trains to fulfill whatever transport contract they have at the time.
+It matters very little if a given train pulls one, two, or more wagons more or less each time as the additional effort of the whole train per wagon is negligible.

-Well, let’s pull back a little as there are a number of factors that need consideration like for example, LNG is still a boiling liquid and produces BOG but lumpy cargoes produce much less BOG than a pipeline as thermal influx in a vacuum insulated tank is much less.
+Well, let’s pull back a little as many factors need consideration for example, LNG is still a boiling liquid and produces BOG but lumpy cargoes produce much less BOG than a pipeline as thermal influx in a vacuum-insulated tank is much less.
 Hence less of a BOG problem.
-Besides, modern vacuum tanks are pressure resistant to a certain point.
-They will take many days and even weeks of BOG buildup until there is a real problem.
-Simple pressure gauges on each tank connected to the mobile communication network will enable operators in control rooms to planning accordingly and automated bells and whistles systems will be here to drive lazy operators nuts to avoid problems at an early phase.
+Besides, modern vacuum tanks are pressure-resistant to a certain point.
+It will take many days and even weeks of BOG buildup until there is a real problem.
+Simple pressure gauges on each tank connected to the mobile communication network will enable operators in control rooms to plan accordingly and automated bells and whistles systems will be here to drive lazy operators nuts to avoid problems at an early phase.

 Standard LNG transport containers already exist and there is no reason why they should not be lifted onto a rail carriage for long-range transport.
 But going one step further, a rail loading facility at the LNG terminal would do away with the need for the first truck altogether.
 And for most terminals, it would be a modest investment given what potential market lies on their doorstep.